SwissDataScienceCenter/renku-design-docs/design/007-external-data-handling/007-external-data-handling.md

 ```

 Note that `location: None` because the dataset has not been staged yet.
 See
 below for details on that.
+It is possible for a dataset to contain data from
+multiple sources.
+In the case of new data added to the dataset locally, the user
+should be able to decide which external location to push the data to either at
+push time or when adding the data files to the dataset.

 #### Staging external data: